venom1270/AdventOfCode-2022/README.md

 Part 1 done without difficulties.
 Tried to use enums and structs.
 Will do part 2 tomorrow (well, technically today...).
 Seems like a fun optimization challenge.
 I already have some ideas.

 Whew, 2 and a half days in one day (well, technically a day and a bit...)!
 Not bad! 😎

+## Day 18

+This one was relatively easy.
+Reminds me of 3sum Leetcode question.
+For part 2 I just did DFS to discover air bubbles and use part 1 function to calculate number of surfaces.
+Implemented DFS with queue, because Rust. 😎